-I am sure that you have already heard the term “consolidation” on the Forex market.
+I am sure that you have already heard the term “consolidation” in the Forex market.
 Probably most if you do not fully understand what it stands for and how to treat it on the price charts and how to apply it in the trading process.
-In this article, we are going to answer all these questions and discuss the level consolidation pattern in details.
+In this article, we are going to answer all these questions and discuss the level consolidation pattern in detail.

 So, what does this market consolidation mean?
 Consolidation on the Forex market is a kind of sideways (flat) price movement on a currency pair chart.
 The borders of such price consolidation can fluctuate in the range from 20 to 100 points (naturally, it depends on the chosen Forex timeframe).
 This movement contains at least three candlesticks (in a row).

 The more candlesticks in a row there is in consolidation (for example, 7-8 or more), the greater the strength of this pattern and the stronger will be the movement in a certain direction.
-Of course, of such power are quite rare on the market but they still exist.
+Of course, such power is quite rare on the market but they still exist.

-Well, we have finally learnt how to treat it on the chart.
+Well, we have finally learned how to treat it on the chart.
 Let’s consider models for opening the transactions under the price level consolidation pattern.

 First, you need to understand a few important things before applying the price level consolidation on the Forex market:

 - Define consolidation only (!) at the important support/resistance levels (one of my recent article was devoted to the level strength).
 First, trading from such levels provides a clear understanding of the most likely price movement direction.
 Second, you will be able to put the short Stop Loss order (beyond the level).

 - The best timeframes for the pattern are the H1 and higher (you should better take the day charts but it will take much more time waiting for the signals).